aleksbal/openapi-llm-agent/README.md

 Post-processing logic (outside the LLM) will be needed to interpret and manage responses effectively.

 ## Conclusion
-This is a feasible and impactful project.
-It addresses a genuine gap in API usability for LLM-driven applications.
+This may be a feasible project.
+It addresses a gap in API usability for LLM-driven applications.
 However, for full usability, the LLM will need to:

-Be supported by a well-structured JSON schema.
+- Be supported by a well-structured JSON schema.
-Leverage external runtime support for executing and validating API interactions.
+- Leverage external runtime support for executing and validating API interactions.